 Creating the Teams Auto Attendant for Extension Dialing

-Continue through the steps of the auto attendant, completing out of hours and holiday handling as required.
-You will then come to the ‘Dial Scope’ setting.
-Here is where you’ll exclude the security group containing all users who cannot be called via the auto attendant.
+Continue through the auto attendant setup, configuring out-of-hours and holiday handling as required.
+You will then reach the Dial Scope setting.
+This is where you exclude the security group containing any users that should not be reachable via the auto attendant.

-Save the auto attendant to complete the configuration.
+Once completed, save the auto attendant configuration.

 Suggested blog post: How To Connect Multiple Carriers To Microsoft Teams